Universal-Basic-Compute/serenissima/backend/docs/engine.md

    - Creates a notification for administrators
 4. The system tracks immigration statistics by social class and sends a summary notification to administrators

-The immigration process helps maintain population balance in the city and ensures that vacant properties have a chance to be occupied, creating a dynamic housing market.
+The immigration process helps maintain population balance in the city and ensures that vacant properties have a chance to be occupied, creating a dynamic housing contract.
 These new AI citizens become full participants in the economy, following the same rules and processes as human players.

 ### Job Assignment (10:00 AM UTC)